plugin-llms

 ├── ...

-The llms.txt file contains the title, description, details (optional), and Table of Contents (TOC) for the site.
+The llms.txt file acts as the primary index for AI agents.
+It contains the Title, Description, Details (Optional), and a Table of Contents (TOC) for your site.

 # Title